Yamanote Line in Tokyo

 9. Otsuka

-Otsuka Station in the northern top part of the Yamanote Line loop opened its doors for the public in 1903.
-Nearly 60000 people using this station per day.
+Otsuka Station in the northern top part of the Yamanote Line loop opened its doors to the public in 1903.
+Nearly 60000 people use this station per day.
 It is mainly a residential area with some nice temples like the Gokokuji temple.
-If you like a more quiet area for your stay in Tokyo and you still wanne be close to the major hubs then I can only recommend you this place.
+If you like a quieter area for your stay in Tokyo and you still want to be close to the major hubs then I can only recommend you this place.

 10. Sugamo

 Sugamo Station is located within the Toshima ward in Tokyo and is served by the Yamanote Line and Toei Mita Line.
-It opened its doors for the public in 1903.
-Approx. 77000 passengers using Sugamo Station on a daily basis.
-The big shopping district nearby with the well-known street called Jizo-dori is very popular for older people.
+It opened its doors to the public in 1903.
+Approx. 77000 passengers using Sugamo Station daily.
+The big shopping district nearby with the well-known street called Jizo-dori is very popular with older people.
 The area got the funny name Harajuku for old ladies:)

 11. Komagome

-Komagome Station was opened for the public in 1910.
+Komagome Station was opened to the public in 1910.
 It gives you access to one of my personal garden highlights in Tokyo - the Rikugien Garden.
 Check out the picture gallery and you know why.
 The Kyu-Furukawa Gardens can also be found nearby.
 The station itself is served by the Yamanote Line and Tokyo Metro Namboku Subway Line.
-I really liked the quiet, safe and more residential neighbourhood.
+I liked the quiet, safe, and more residential neighborhood.

 12. Tabata